Everyday Mysticism

 - this reflects the larger trajectory of the evolutionary shift we are beginning: spirit is entering matter, consciousness is awakening within and through matter, heaven and Earth are being synthesized into a realm of transimmanence (the dissolution of the duality of immanence-transcendence).

-- a soul-centric consciousness perceives, projects, manifests, and experiences inclusive fields of reality rather than dividing reality into dualities, dichotomies or opposites
+- a soul-centric consciousness perceives, projects, manifests, and experiences inclusive fields of reality rather than dividing reality into dualities, dichotomies, oppositions, or mere conglomerations of individual "parts" ("Under no circumstances is a biological phenomenon defined by the properties of its component elements." - Humberto Maturana and Francisco Varela, Autopoiesis and Cognition: The Realization of the Living)

 "Mere purposive rationality unaided by such phenomena as art, religion, dreams, and the like, is necessarily pathologic and destructive of life." ~ Gregory Bateson